seandstewart/bardly/pending/romances/the-tempest/11-player.md

 *Enter ALONSO, SEBASTIAN, ANTONIO, and GONZALO*

 **GONZALO**
-By ‘r lakin, I can go no further, sir;
+By 'r lakin, I can go no further, sir;
-My old bones ache: here’s a maze trod indeed
+My old bones ache: here's a maze trod indeed
 Through forth-rights and meanders!
 By your patience,
 I needs must rest me.